 In the case of a service contract where a COR is responsible for performance of contractor staff, the COR must ensure active management and oversight of the contract to ensure that services provided are not inherently governmental functions and do not evolve into a personal services type contract.
 This is especially important when the services being provided to Bonneville are closely associated functions with other tasks being performed by government staff.
 BPI Part 23 specifically subpart 23.1.5 Personal Services and 23.1.6 Inherently Governmental Functions provide specific examples and guidance for a COR to utilize when providing management and oversight of a service contract.
-Additionally, Part 14 provides specific reporting requirements that a COR shall accomplish annually attesting that during the management and oversight of a service contract, performance and work completed was not inherently governmental and that a personal services relationship did not exist.
+Additionally, Part 14 provides specific reporting requirements that a COR shall accomplish annually attesting that during the management and oversight of a services relationship did not exist.